Are There Any Easy Topics In CFA Level 1 Exam?

 Reading 49 – basics of equity valuation

 The last two readings include issues elaborated on in greater detail in the CFA level 2 curriculum.
 Don’t get misguided by the fact that Equity can be defined as quite plain and simple among all CFA level 1 topics.
-In the level 2 exam, this topic gets the greatest weight and becomes more complex with its different valuation methods and scary formulas.
+In the level 2 exam, this topic gets the greatest weight (along with 3 different topics) and becomes more complex with its different valuation methods and scary formulas.

 On Market Efficiency (& Not Only)